fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/electronics.md

 #### HISU motor calibration

-A HISU should be used to increase motor torque, remove smoothing and set the max error value for the closed loop.
+A HISU can be used to increase motor torque, remove smoothing and set the max error value for the closed loop.

 ![Hisu](https://github.com/fellesverkstedet/fabricatable-machines/raw/master/hrbl-shield/dev_files/integrated_stepper/6C3A13B4-B353-4DFC-950C-6E98B35EEC22.jpeg)